 Collagen is especially important for those who are doing a lot of physical training and/or are recovering from injury.
 I’ll lay out a specific strategy for you later in the post.

-Firstly, a few pointers on buying collagen, what to be aware of;
+Firstly, a few pointers on buying collagen and what to be aware of;

 As more collagen powders pop up on the market, you might be wondering what are the differences between collagen types 1, 2, and 3, with different products repotting different ratios.
 This obviously begs the question which type of collagen to buy for what.